Welcome to today's edition of the Rush 24-7 podcast.

 They mull it over.

-I mean, I he won't do this, because he's a real candidate, but I would.
+You know, if I were Scott Walker, what I would say about college, I mean, he won't do this because he's a real candidate, but I would.

 Mr. Limbo, it's been learned here.

-You seek the presidency, and you think you're eminently qualified, but we're looking in your past.
+You seek the presidency and you think you're eminently qualified, but we're looking in your past.

 And we see here that you quit the University of Southeast Missouri in your second semester of your freshman year after refusing to take ballroom dance taught by a lesbian drill sergeant in the wax.